The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Why do you feel this way?

-Anxiety can often seem unpredictable, uncontrollable and even automatic at times.
+Anxiety can often seem unpredictable, uncontrollable, and even automatic at times.

 Understanding the processes behind anxiety may seem complicated.

-• What happens when we are anxious?
+• What happens when you are anxious?

-• How does our brain create anxiety?
+• How does your brain create anxiety?

 • What are the effects of anxiety on the brain and nervous system?